XPCurrent/card-drawer/README.md

-# carddraw
+# Card Draw scriptery
-painful try on drawing a stack of cards
+JS thingy to try drawing an unique stack of playing cards